The Modern Resume Common Mistakes and Myths

 The Uncomfortable Truth

-If you are always worried about minor "rules"—like if a missing phrase or slight change in layout will get you immediately thrown out—you aren't just writing a resume.
+If you are always worried about minor "rules" (like whether a missing phrase or slight change in layout will get you rejected), you aren't just writing a resume.
 You are controlled by Worry About Missing Information.

 If your current job or field makes you feel like one small technicality could destroy your career, you are in a bad spot.
 When you spend more energy worrying about seeming* to follow rules than actually achieving *good results, you stop growing.